 If you are visiting, Thailand’s dry season will give you the best weather for snorkeling which runs October-May.

-In my opinion, the best snorkel spot when visiting Thailand are in the South in either the Andaman Sea, or Indian Ocean.
+In my opinion, the best snorkel spot when visiting Thailand are in the islands of the South in either the Andaman Sea, Gulf of Thailand, or Indian Ocean.
 My favourite snorkel location was the Surin Islands which was located off the West of Khoa Lak and Phuket.
 The National Park was home to crystal clear waters, stunning islands, and a healthy, diverse coral reef.
 I also really liked the island of Koh Lipe in the very South of Thailand, only a short boat trip from Langkawi, Malaysia.

 The island is referred to as the Maldives of Thailand, and for good reason.
 The stunning sandy beaches and surrounding islands have some unique corals and marine life, including Jabang which has vibrant pink, candyfloss soft coral.
 I went on a full day snorkel trip to the surrounding islands and it was spectacular.
 Finally another highlight was Pileh Lagoon in the Phi Phi Islands, although very touristy, an absolutely stunning lagoon and turquoise waters, and a decent snorkel in the entrance.